zzdjk6/redux-thunk-routine/README.md

 ## Motivation

-`redux-thunk` gives us the ability to create asynchonous actions, but do you feel that you are writing boilerplate code again and again?
+`redux-thunk` gives us the ability to create asynchronous actions, but do you feel that you are writing boilerplate code again and again?

 Do you feel things are getting even worse when you trying to add static typing?